Xoristzatziki/embed-py-in-LO/README.md

 * -Use this gui
 * -Or, alternatively, install the extention https://extensions.libreoffice.org/extensions/apso-alternative-script-organizer-for-python

 In order to access python scripts from LibreOffice Basic you must create a LibreOffice Basic FUNCTION or SUB that will call the script.
-You can find a very "elementary" LibreOffice FUNCTION in the sample.bas
+You can find a very "elementary" sample Calc Document with a simple function.
+The file is named «examplewithpythonmacro.ods».
+You must enable macros in order to use the function.

 If your functions in the python script are going to access the LibreOffice Document and will not require special parameter passing, then there is no actual need to call them from LibreOffice Basic.
 Just assign them to events as explained in http://christopher5106.github.io/office/2015/12/06/openoffice-libreoffice-automate-your-office-tasks-with-python-macros.html

-A sample calc Document with a simple function is provided.
-The file is named «examplewithpythonmacro.ods».

-You must enable macros in order to use that function.

 License
 =======